bioimage-io/JDLL/README.md

 The information about the engines supported currently by JDLL, for which OS and architectures and which JAR files are required for each of the engines is stored in [this json file](https://github.com/bioimage-io/model-runner-java/blob/main/src/main/resources/availableDLVersions.json) and can be found [here](https://github.com/bioimage-io/JDLL/wiki/List-of-supported-engines).

 Note that JDLL will be in **constant development** and that it is open to community collaboration, so **pull requests** to the official repository of JDLL to improve functionality or to add new engines are **very welcomed**.

+# Quickstart
+As mentioned above, JDLL was originally developed for the purpose of seamlessly integrating Deep Learning capabilities into other software applications.
+Its main objective was to empower these software applications to effectively execute Deep Learning models.
+For that use case, JDLL was mainly oriented for application developers that wanted to incorporate DL methods in their softwares.

+But after a couple of stable releases, the JDLL team noticed that because of its user-friendly interface, the library could be accessible not just to software developers but also to everyday users with basic scripting knowledge in languages like Python or Matlab.
+This makes it suitable for anyone interested in crafting processing routines that require Deep Learning models.

 # Quickstart for developers